roland jp 80x0 config 53

 Refresh Folders

-If you have made changes to the Patches folder outside the plug-in, you can click Refresh Folders to reload the Patches folder content and rebuild the menu structures.
+If you have made changes to the Patches folder outside the Editor, you can click Refresh Folders to reload the Patches folder content and rebuild the menu structures.

 JP-80×0 Editor User Manual – Refresh Menus for New Banks